SungHoHong2/Leetcode-Experiment/medium/Cheapest_Flights_Within_K_Stops/README.md

 import heapq
 class Solution(object):
     def findCheapestPrice(self, n, flights, src, dst, K):
-        # create a map that treats list as a value
+        # create map using source as the key and the destination and the weight as the value
         # create a priority queue
-        # store map using source as the key and the destination and the weight as the value
         # append information of the starting point (price, stops, city) to the heap
         # loop until the heap depletes
             # get the information of the current city from the heap